m-veer/m-veer.github.io/README.md

 Values -> core values
 Background (Experience) -> my experience
 References -> recommendations
-About -> replace this with skills
-Contact -> already updated
+About -> replace this with skills, and certifications Contact -> already updated